-For a ClubGroup member to become a Member, it must:
+For a Club to become a Member, it must:

-- (a) apply in the way APF requires; - (b) pay the appropriate fee (if any); and
+- (a) apply in the way APF requires;

+- (b) pay the appropriate fee (if any); and

-(c) meet any membership requirements for ClubGroup members that the Regulations require.
+- (c) meet any membership requirements for Clubs that the Regulations require.

-8.1 How may APF respond to a ClubGroup member's application?
+8.2 How may APF respond to a Club's application?

-- (a) APF may accept or reject a ClubGroup member's application it may do so regardless of whether the ClubGroup member has complied with rule 8.1.
-APF does not have to provide any reason for its decision to accept or reject. - (b) APF may, at its sole discretion, invite a Council to comment on a ClubGroup member's suitability in the context of relevant local conditions. - (c) If APF accepts a ClubGroup member's application to become a Member then APF must promptly add the ClubGroup member to the Register, which is when the ClubGroup member's membership takes effect. - (d) If APF rejects a ClubGroup member's application to become a Member, then APF must refund any fees provided with the application.
+- (a) APF may accept or reject a Club's application it may do so regardless of whether the Club has complied with rule 8.1.
+APF does not have to provide any reason for its decision to accept or reject. - (b) APF may, at its sole discretion, invite a Council to comment on a Club's suitability in the context of relevant local conditions.

+- (c) If APF accepts a Club's application to become a Member then APF must promptly add the Club to the Register, which is when the Club's membership takes effect. - (d) If APF rejects a Club's application to become a Member, then APF must refund any fees provided with the application.

-8.2 How may a ClubGroup member renew its membership?
+8.3 How may a Club renew its membership?

-- (a) Each year, a ClubGroup member that wishes to continue as a Member for the next year must renew its membership in the way APF requires. - (b) If a ClubGroup member applies for membership renewal, then the ClubGroup member must: - (i) give APF any information APF requires; and - (ii) demonstrate that it continues to meet any membership requirements that APF sets for ClubGroup members. - (c) APF may refuse to renew a ClubGroup member's membership even if the ClubGroup member has complied with this rule.
+- (a) Each year, a Club that wishes to continue as a Member for the next year must renew its membership in the way APF requires. - (b) If a Club applies for membership renewal, then the Club must: - (i) give APF any information APF requires; and - (ii) demonstrate that it continues to meet any membership requirements that APF sets for Clubs. - (c) APF may refuse to renew a Club's membership even if the Club has complied with this rule.

-8.3 What must ClubGroup members do?
+8.4 What must Clubs do?

-Each ClubGroup member agrees to each of the following:
+Each Club agrees to each of the following: